• Who are you?

 Sure!
 I have a thing for tabloid headlines and online polls that ridiculously oversimply an issue.
 My stories aren’t always fair (even though I try to be) and I sometimes lose my objectivity.

-Also, in order to make ends meet and support my family, I sometimes do freelance work for businesses.
+Also, in order to make ends meet and support my family, I occasionally do freelance work for businesses.
 I’ve written speeches, press releases and made appearances on behalf of corporations in the past.
 These relationships are always disclosed.
 But as someone with a traditional journalism background, I wish they were not economically necessary.
 It would make my life so much less complicated.